Difference between Temporary & Permanent Accounts

 Share:

-What are Temporary Accounts?
+What Are Temporary Accounts?

 For small and large businesses alike, temporary accounts help accounting professionals track economic activity, manage company finances, and establish a clear record of profit and loss.